 Till recently, the relation between elites and democracy in America recalled Frederick The Great’s bon mot: “The people say whatever they want.
 And I do whatever I want.”
 Ah, where are such benevolent tyrants now?
 In today’s triumphant democracy, say one wrong word and — unless you’re a real estate investor with very deep pockets and orange hair — your career is over.

-Sullivan calls this coercive and inegalitarian society “late-stage democracy,” and fears the coming tyrannization?
+Sullivan calls this coercive and inegalitarian society “late-stage democracy,” and he fears the coming tyrannization?
 Look out the window, Andy.
 It’s here.

 Ross Douthat, a far more consistent writer Sullivan, is not alone in suffering the same affliction as other readers and finding Sullivan’s style and show of learning seductive.
 They’re qualities that turn up nicely in Dothat’s own writing, and if the influence stopped at sentence structure, I’d be a happy reader.
-But the incoherence infects it too, when Ross gets too close, and it does so drearily.
+But the intelletual incoherence infects it too, when Ross gets too close, and it does so drearily.
 Thus, Ross:

 Yes, maybe that wider elite, too, has lost the ability to coordinate against a demagogue;